RiccardoCataldi/Ai-Duet/README.md

 - Real-time MIDI input processing
 - AI-powered music generation based on your playing
 - Parallel playback of your performance and AI-generated music
+- Different instruments for input and generated music
 - Automatic generation every 5 seconds
 - MIDI file saving and playback capabilities